-All potential concept notes, and later the full project proposal on Natural Resources and Biodiversity Management, must address key transversal aspects with an emphasis on social inclusion.
+All potential concept notes, and later the full project proposal on Civic Education LHP, must address key transversal aspects with an emphasis on social inclusion.
 Projects should aim to involve and benefit diverse groups, including disadvantaged communities, ensuring that their voices are represented in decision-making processes related to natural resource management and biodiversity.
 Proposals should demonstrate how they plan to engage vulnerable groups, promote equal opportunities, and enhance social cohesion.

-Furthermore, while sustainable environment is a core focus of the project, it should also be addressed as a transversal issue.
-Applicants are encouraged to incorporate activities that promote environmental sustainability beyond the project's core objectives, ensuring that all project components contribute to long-term ecological and social resilience.
+Furthermore, sustainable environment should also be addressed as a transversal issue.
+Applicants are encouraged to incorporate activities that promote environmental sustainability, ensuring that different project activities contribute to long-term ecological and social resilience.